 - a.
-Litigation privilege: Communications between parties or their solicitors and third parties for obtaining information or advice in connection with existing or contemplated litigation are privileged, upon satisfaction of the following conditions: - i. litigation must be in progress or in contemplation; - ii. the communications must have been made for the sole or dominant purpose of conducting that litigation; - iii. the litigation must be adversarial, not investigative or inquisitorial.25 - b.
+Litigation privilege: Communications between parties or their solicitors and third parties for obtaining information or advice in connection with existing or contemplated litigation are privileged, upon satisfaction of the following conditions: - i. litigation must be in progress or in contemplation; - ii. the communications must have been made for the sole or dominant purpose of conducting that litigation; - iii. the litigation must be adversarial, not investigative or inquisitorial.27 - b.
 Legal advice privilege: Such privilege extends to communications or other documents made confidentially for the purposes of legal advice, which could be non-litigious.
 Such purposes are to be construed broadly.
 Thus, such privilege would be attached to a document rendering legal advice from solicitor to client and to specific requests from the client for such advice.
-Legal advice is not confined to telling the client the law; it must include advice as to what should prudently and sensibly be done in the relevant legal context.26 bribery and corruption, claiming legal professional privilege.
-The Court of Appeal extended litigation privilege to documents created by the solicitors including preparatory legal work, notes of the evidence given by individuals and materials generated by the forensic and accounting firm, instructed by the solicitors in the course of the internal investigation.28 Further, legal advice given to head off, avoid, or even settle reasonably contemplated proceedings would receive the same level of litigation privilege as in cases of defending or resisting litigation.29 However, internal communications etc., which dominantly discuss commercial proposals for the settlement of the dispute between the parties when litigation was in reasonable contemplation, would not be covered under litigation privilege.30
+Legal advice is not confined to telling the client the law; it must include advice as to what should prudently and sensibly be done in the relevant legal context.28

+In a recent English case29, in the proceedings between the Serious Fraud Office ("SFO") and Eurasian Natural Resources Corporation Limited ("ENRC"), ENRC successfully obtained litigation privilege over documents created during internal investigations into suspected bribery and corruption, claiming legal professional privilege.
+The Court of Appeal extended litigation privilege to documents created by the solicitors including preparatory legal work, notes of the evidence given by individuals and materials generated by the forensic and accounting firm, instructed by the solicitors in the course of the internal investigation.30 Further, legal advice given to head off, avoid, or even settle reasonably contemplated proceedings would receive the same level of litigation privilege as in cases of defending or resisting litigation.31 However, internal communications etc., which dominantly discuss commercial proposals for the settlement of the dispute between the parties when litigation was in reasonable contemplation, would not be covered under litigation privilege.32